Garden State Parkway: 1980s

-In 1979, proposals for an exit at milepost 124 were proposed; in 1980 construction of this interchange became a priority.
-In March of that year, Hardroads Inc., a firm located in East Brunswick, was hired to construct this new interchange.
-They quickly acquired land for the interchange, and construction began shortly after.
-On October 25, 1982, this exit was partially opened to traffic.
-Later, on November 19, the final part of the ramp was completed.
-In 1980, plans was proposed to construct exit 84, which would have consisted of a southbound exit and northbound entrance onto Indian Head Road.
-They also would have widened the New Gretna Toll Plaza.
-However, it was declared unbeneficial after a study deemed it to likely discourage use of public transit, and despite a planned reconfiguring of the interchange, it was later shelved indefinitely.
-Additionally, in 1983, plans were made to reopen exit 116 as a tolled interchange.
-However, they ended up unsuccessful after protest from Homdel officials.

-In 1980, plans were made to construct exit 171, which would serve the boom of office complexes replacing farmland across Chestnut Ridge road.
+In 1980, plans were made to construct exit 171, which would serve the boom of office complexes replacing farmland across Chestnut Ridge Road.
 In March 1985, the entrance leading onto the southbound parkway was opened, with the exit ramp opening on July 25 of that year.
 In 1973, plans were made to widen a 3.1 mi segment in Toms River.
-While this widening was planned to be completed by 1975, however, its competition was delayed to 1978.
-By 1979, work on the Toms River segment was completed, at this point the project transitioned to widening the segment between the Asbury Park toll plaza and exit 100 from two to four lanes, as well reconstructing exits 102, and widening the segment in Lakewood from two lanes to three lanes.
+While this widening was planned to be completed by 1975, its competition was delayed to 1978.
+By 1979, work on the Toms River segment was completed; at this point the project transitioned to widening the segment between the Asbury Park toll plaza and exit 100 from two to four lanes, as well as reconstructing exits 102, and widening the segment in Lakewood from two to three lanes.
 On November 17, 1980, the road was widened from three to four lanes between exits 129 and exits 141.
 These new lanes were HOV lanes that were restricted to vehicles with three or more occupants, though this was later lowered to two or more occupants in June 1981.
 They were converted into general use lanes in 1982 after almost universal criticism.
 In late 1983, a project to widen the segment of roadway near the Raritan Toll Plaza from five to six lanes began.
 The entire project was completed by 1984.
 Work on the rest of the project was completed at the end of 1985.
 Also as part of this project the Asbury Park and Union toll plaza were reconstructed with dedicated canopies in each direction.
 This project made it so that the entire segment between Woodbridge and East Orange was at least four lanes wide.